crashoverride777/swifty-ads/README.md

 For permanent storage you will need to create your own "removedAdsProduct" bool and save it in something like NSUserDefaults, Keychain or a class using NSCoding and than call this method when your app launches.

-- To pause/resume tasks in your app/game when Ads are viewed you can implement the delegate methods if needed
+- Implement the delegate methods from the helpers

 Set the delegate in your GameScenes "didMoveToView" (init) method like so
 ```swift